-In 2015, a tweet which advertised a promotion to win a meal at Hard Rock Café was upheld because it did not indicate that terms and conditions would apply, or provide a signpost to where the terms and conditions could be accessed (Hard Rock Café (UK) Ltd, 11 February 2015).
+In 2018, complaints about multiple billboards and social media ads which advertised a promotion to win free clothes were upheld because when the complainants saw the ads they did not indicate that terms and conditions would apply, or provide a signpost to where the terms and conditions could be accessed (21 Three Clothing Company Ltd t/a PrettyLittleThing, 16 May 2018).

 Promoters cannot change terms and conditions part way through the promotion, or create and enforce T&Cs retrospectively.
 It is incumbent on them to determine and communicate the full terms and conditions before the promotion, including how participants should behave.
-Promoters should take special care when stating the requirements for online promotions, such as those requiring votes or offering free entry, because they can be particularly open to abuse (see Co-operative Group Ltd, 7 March 2012).
+Promoters should take special care when stating the requirements for online promotions, such as those requiring votes or offering free entry, because they can be particularly open to abuse (see Headwater Holidays Ltd, 08 January 2014, and Co-operative Group Ltd, 07 March 2012).
 See ‘Promotional marketing: Abuse’

 Rule 8.18 states that "Marketing communications that include a promotion and are significantly limited by time or space must include as much information about significant conditions as practicable and must direct consumers clearly to an easily-accessible alternative source where all the significant conditions of the promotion are prominently stated.
 Participants should be able to retain those conditions or easily access them throughout the promotion."